Loris-Moreau/Git-Workflow/README.md

 ### All my Github Workflows

 > [!Note]
-> Hi, These are my personal Workflows I use for Github.
+> Hi, These are my personal Workflows, which I use by myself & in teams.

 Workflows :
 - [GitHub](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/GitHubWorkflow.md)